CLOSE

 Meet the ASI Board Directors

-Sasha is the Chief Impact Officer at Bank Australia.
+Sasha is a strategy and sustainability expert with over twenty years’ experience in systems change across a range of industries and sectors, most recently in the financial sector for the past 12 years.
 She was previously the Executive Director of the ISEAL Alliance from 2005-2012, and has been a member of the Board of Directors and Treasurer for Water Stewardship Australia.
 She brings expertise in next generation sustainability standards systems and online information platforms and tools to enhance access to information about standards, and extensive experience in strategy, multi-stakeholder engagement, natural capital and ecosystems services frameworks and shared value initiative design.

 Catherine is an experienced leader in the areas of sustainability and aluminium.
 With over 30 years of international experience in sustainability, corporate strategy, marketing and sales, Catherine has spent over two decades working in the aluminium industry, for companies such as Pechiney, Alcan, and since 2011, Constellium.
 At Constellium, Catherine played a key role in establishing the first Sustainability Council in 2013 and has been leading the company’s sustainability agenda since 2018.
 As Vice President Group Sustainability and Public Affairs Europe, she is responsible for driving the company-wide ESG strategy, including climate change, recycling, promotion of a sustainable and responsible supply chain.
 She is working closely with business and plant leaders, as well as liaising with the Executive Committee and the Board.
 Catherine is active in many industry associations, advocating for initiatives to promote a sustainable aluminium industry.